michielvoo/Super/examples/readme.md

 To build the examples, you need to install [WLA DX](http://www.villehelin.com/wla.html), an assembler for [65816 processors](https://en.wikipedia.org/wiki/WDC_65816/65802) that comes with special directives for assembling code into Super Nintendo ROMs.

 A build script for Unix-like systems is included in this directory.
 It has only been tested on OS X Yosemite (10.10).
-The following command, when executed from the `src` directory, builds a program:
+The following command, when executed from this directory, builds a program:

     ./build.sh sprite/program.asm